PLSysSec/cse127-website/cse127-fall19/docs/pa/pa2.md

 **Early Turn-In: Sunday, October 13, 2019 by 11:59:59 PM (10% bonus)**

-The goal of this assignment is to gain hands-on experience with the effects of buffer overflows and other memory-safety bugs. **sploit1-sploit3 are required. sploit4 is extra credit**
+The goal of this assignment is to gain hands-on experience with the effects of buffer overflows and other memory-safety bugs.

+**sploit1-sploit3 are required. sploit4 is extra credit!**

 - You will be provided a skeleton for implementing these exploits in C.
 - You must not discuss your solution with other students until three days after the assignment deadline.